-So I stepped up to the plate.(4) I was going to speak at TEDxMU — the independent TED event being held at the University of Missouri — and we figured out the logistics.
+So I stepped up to the plate.[4.
+I know, I’m mixing all my sports metaphors together, but just roll with it.]
+I was going to speak at TEDxMU — the independent TED event being held at the University of Missouri — and we figured out the logistics.
 We asked: How long would a sing-along take?
 What happened if the crowd didn’t sing?
 What happened if my guitar strings broke?
 What happened if the crowd watching the live stream at home couldn’t hear?
 What if I tripped over my guitar cable?

 I was worried about everything that could go wrong.
 So was the TEDx team.